 Assistant Principal Clarinet

-Passionately committed to music education, Yeh served for 26 years on the faculty of DePaul University’s School of Music, and he joined the faculty at Roosevelt University’s Chicago College for the Performing Arts in 2004.
-He has taught master classes at many universities and conservatories including the Juilliard, Eastman and Manhattan Schools of Music, the Cleveland Institute of Music, Northwestern University and University of Michigan.
-In addition, he is on the faculty of Midwest Young Artists in Fort Sheridan, Illinois.
+Passionately committed to music education, Yeh served on the faculty of DePaul University’s School of Music for 26 years.
+He joined the faculty at Roosevelt University’s Chicago College of Performing Arts in 2004 and is on the faculty of Midwest Young Artists.